 Walter 'Buddy' Davis

-Walter “Buddy” Davis overcame tremendous obstacles to become an athlete.
+Walter “Buddy” Davis overcame tremendous obstacles to become a world-class athlete.
 Both of his legs and his right arm were paralyzed from polio when he was a child.
-He was unable to walk for three years, but eventually recovered.
+He was unable to walk for three years but eventually recovered.

 Entering Nederland High School in 1944, Davis lettered as a forward in basketball.
 Standing 6’7” as a junior, he was the team’s starting center.
-As a senior, he was a giant at 6’8” and tallied more than 60% of his team’s points, getting 648 in 21 games.
-Davis was three-time All-District player.
+Growing another inch by the time he was a senior, he tallied more than 60% of his team’s points, producing 648 in 21 games.
+Davis was a three-time All-District player.

 He also participated in track, winning the high jump at a district track meet with a leap of 5’8”, without the benefit of any previous practice.
-As a senior, he won the district with a six-foot leap.
-He won the regional with a jump of 6’1 ½”.
+As a senior, he won district with a six-foot leap and the regional meet with a jump of 6’ 1 ½”.
 He passed up the state track meet to play baseball on a team that won the district title.

-He also set numerous high jump records.
-As a senior he set a Texas Relays record by clearing 6’9”, tied for the NCAA title at 6’8” and set a new AAU mark at 6’10 ½”.
-Davis then won the gold medal in the 1952 Olympics at Helsinki with a record-setting leap of 6 feet, 8.32 inches.
+Buddy set numerous high jump records.
+As a college senior, he set a Texas Relays record by clearing 6’9”, tied for the NCAA title at 6’8”, and set a new Amature Athletic Union mark at 6’10 ½”.
+Davis then won the gold medal in the 1952 Olympics at Helsinki, Finland, with a record-setting leap of 6 feet, 8.32 inches.